-After managing to put together a healthy breakfast and lunch, it can seem like far too much to dream up a nutritious dinner after a long day.
-However, meal prepping can help you avoid succumbing to a convenience option like frozen pizza or a takeout menu.
+After managing to put together a nutritious breakfast and lunch, it can seem like far too much to dream up a homemade dinner after a long day.
+But meal prepping can help you avoid succumbing to a convenience option like frozen pizza or takeout.

-"We are often restricted by time or stress, and planning healthy meals can save time, effort and energy — making the healthy choice the easy choice," says Mary-Catherine Stockman, RD.
+"We are often restricted by time or stress, and planning healthy meals can save time, effort and energy — making the healthy choice the easy choice," Mary-Catherine Stockman, RD, tells LIVESTRONG.com.
 Plus, planning and prepping meals can help you feel empowered about your health and more in control of your food choices, she adds.

 Dinner Meal Prep Tips

-At first, it can seem like the steps required for planning and prepping your meals are few too many to be worth the effort.
-However, as you get used to the process, it's likely that you'll pick up tricks that make meal prepping easier.
+At first, it can seem like the steps required for planning and prepping your meals are a few too many to be worth the effort.
+But as you get used to the process, you'll pick up tricks that make meal prepping easier.
 In the long run, it'll save you loads of time and will be well worth the effort.
-You just need to give it a swing!

 - Start a meal rotation calendar.
-"Meal rotation involves selecting recipes you like, gathering them in one spot and scheduling them on a calendar for the week or month, depending on how many recipes you like," Natalie Allen, RD of Missouri State University, tells LIVESTRONG.com.
+"Meal rotation involves selecting recipes you like, gathering them in one spot and scheduling them on a calendar for the week or month, depending on how many recipes you like," says Natalie Allen, RD and assistant professor at Missouri State University.
 For example, if there's a recipe that you or your family loves for beef kebabs, create a two-week meal rotation that includes that recipe every other Tuesday.

 - Maximize the slow cooker.
 This essential kitchen gadget cuts a significant amount of hands-on cooking time.
-"Many adults and children alike participate in after-work or after-school activities, and it's easy to come home to an already-made meal," Stockholm says, deeming the slow cooker the perfect weeknight warrior.
+"Many adults and children alike participate in after-work or after-school activities, and it's easy to come home to an already-made meal," Stockholm says.
+That's why she deems the slow cooker the perfect weeknight warrior.

 - Recycle ingredients.
-"Buy one set of groceries, and use the items to make at least three different types of dinners for the week," Allen tells us.
-For example, if you buy ground turkey for the week, you can use it to make a flavorful meatloaf, an easy bean-and-turkey chili and a batch of meatballs.
+"Buy one set of groceries, and use the items to make at least three different types of dinners for the week," Allen says.
+For example, if you buy ground turkey for the week, you can use it to make a flavorful meatloaf, bean-and-turkey chili and a batch of meatballs.

 1. Rotisserie Chicken Lasagna